 If you’re a beer-lover, then this is your day and an opportunity to get a real ‘taste’ of Prague.

-This guest post is by Valerie Stimac Bailey, who writes about travel in the American West on her blog Valerie & Valise.
+Guest Contribution by Valerie Stimac Bailey.
+Valerie writes about travel in the American West on her blog Valerie & Valise.
 Her site can help if you’ve always wanted to visit Alaska, California, or another destination in the region.